Hello and welcome to the podcast of Lotus Eaters episode 1236.

 He's like, I love being paid to be evil in your country.

-St. George's Cross on the Pub.
+St. George's Cross on the pub.

-Are you going in saying?
+Are you going inside?

-I mean, I come from Birmingham, Rocky.
+I mean, I come from Birmingham, Rakhi.

-How do we So far right means English working class.
+So far-right means English working class.

 Oh, okay.